gotson/komga-website/src/guides/readlists.md

 ## Import read lists from ComicRack

-You can import ComicRack reading lists in `.cbl` format from the _Server Settings > Data Import_ screen.
+You can import ComicRack reading lists in `.cbl` format from the _Import > Read Lists_ screen.

 Select multiple files to import them all at once.